bxck75/BrainDead/README.md

 - 🌍 **Localization & Internationalization:** Help us make  accessible to users worldwide by contributing to the translation and localization of the user interface, documentation, and other resources.
 - 🔧 **Quality Assurance & Testing:** Work with us to identify and fix bugs, perform testing, and ensure the overall quality and stability of .
+        🔴 🟠 🟡 🟢 🔵 🟣 🟤 ⚫ ⚪ 🔘🌐  Supported Actions for Platforms  🌐 🔘 ⚪ ⚫ 🔘 🟢 🟣 🔵 🔵 🟡 🟠 🔴

+                📱 Telegram   💬 WhatsApp   🌐 LINE   🇨🇳 WeChat   📧 Email   👥 Facebook

+                                        🐦 Twitter   - 🐙 GitHub

+- .Additionally, you can create custom integrations using our plugin system to connect with your preferred platforms